Tree of Savior: Cities

-Klaipeda
+Klaipėda

-Located in the South of the Kingdom within the Klaipeda region, the city of Klaipeda is one of the main cities in the world of Tree of Savior.
+Located in the South of the Kingdom within the Klaipėda region, the city of Klaipėda is one of the main cities in the world of Tree of Savior.
 The city is connected to West Siauliai Woods, the starting point for all the new Revelators.
-Klaipeda is considered the main administrative region of the kingdom with mining as the city's main industry.
+Klaipėda is considered the main administrative region of the kingdom with mining as the city's main industry.
 The prosperity of the city is mostly attributed to the crystal mined from the Siauliai's Crystal Mine in the past.
 In present days, the city is going through a difficult time; with the circulation of goods nearly extinguished and the city flooded with refugees from other regions because of Medzio Diena.
 The city is also home to several class masters such as Cleric Master Rozalija and Knight Commander Uska, the Templar Master and the city's ruling general.

 The city's name was actually based on Klaipėda, the capital of Klaipėda County and the third largest city in Lithuania.
-Other maps that are connected to Klaipeda are the Gytis Settlement Area and the East Siauliai Woods that leads to the Crystal Mine and Miners' Village.
+Other maps that are connected to Klaipėda are the Gytis Settlement Area and the East Siauliai Woods that leads to the Crystal Mine and Miners' Village.